ramiy/site-health-manager/readme.txt

 Tags: site health, health, security, debug, confidential data, tool, manager, data, tests Requires at least: 5.2
 Tested up to: 5.2
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 Requires PHP: 5.6

-Site Health Manager allows you to customize critical server data visibility and status tests availability.
+Control which status tests and what debug information appear in your Site Health screen.

 == Description ==

-Make sure your Health Score is correct by running only tests the are relevant to your server configuration.
+Make sure your health score is correct by running only the tests relevant to your server configuration.
 Take some protective measures to keep your critical server data hidden and secure.

 = Status Manager =